Your liver is a vital organ and essential part of your body’s detoxification system.

 While melatonin might not impact your liver, your liver does have an impact on how well your melatonin supplement works.

-Because of this first-pass effect, only a fraction of the melatonin you ingest gets actually absorbed, and the rest is degraded.
+Because of this first-pass effect, only a fraction of the melatonin you ingest gets actually absorbed; over 80% is degraded, resulting in oral melatonin’s poor bioavailability.

-Normally, melatonin is produced in your brain's pineal gland.
-Natural melatonin production in your body is primarily affected by the amount of light exposure in your eye.
-In the absence of light exposure, your brain’s pineal gland increases melatonin production.
+Melatonin is naturally produced in your brain's pineal gland.
+In the absence of light exposure, your brain’s pineal gland increases melatonin production which is then distributed through your bloodstream.

 A study comparing methods of absorption found the greatest potential in intranasal absorption, which was absorbed much more quickly compared to other methods including oral and transdermal melatonin.

-Alternative forms of taking melatonin- such as nasal supplements which aren’t processed through your liver- will have better bioavailability than those oral supplements without impact to your liver.
+Alternative forms of taking melatonin- such as nasal supplements which aren’t processed through your liver- will have better bioavailability than said oral supplements.